 Course Choice Guidelines

 Although the Humanities major allows a breadth of choice, there are a few restrictions on which courses may count for the major.
 In addition, there are some cross-listed courses that may count although they have been taken in another department.
-These restrictions and possibilities are in part based on the areas of emphasis a student chooses.
+These restrictions and possibilities are in part based on the option for outside areas of study a student chooses.
 Therefore, frequent consultation with the departmental advisor is required to clarify which courses apply to an individual student’s major plan.

 Some of the restrictions are as follows:

-- Up to 9 hours of lower-division AP and/or IB credits may be applied towards the primary and secondary areas of the Humanities major; however, no more than 6 credits may be used in any one area of emphasis.
+Up to 9 hours of lower-division AP and/or IB credits may be applied towards the outside areas of study; however, no more than 6 credits may be used in any one discipline.

-- Internships may not count as upper-division HUMN but may count in either area of emphasis if appropriate to that area.
+Internships may not count as upper-division HUMN but may count in an outside area if appropriate to that area.

-- If more hours are taken, they may count in an area of concentration with permission of the undergraduate advisor.
+- If more hours are taken, they may count in an outside area with permission of the undergraduate advisor.